 3. It drives conversions and, therefore, sales

 As we’ve previously seen, your product page is key to making a purchase.
 It acts as a salesperson that is simply there all the time to pitch to your customers.
 Therefore, any missing or misleading information will have a negative impact on sales.
 In fact, 98% of customers have abandoned a purchase due to incorrect or inaccurate content.
-This results in a business loss of over 3.1 trillion dollars in the US alone.
+Poor quality data actually costs the economy over 3.1 trillion dollars in the US alone.

 Once you have the right content, it will help thousands of customers get to know your products better and find what they were seeking.
 This is when they will be convinced of proceeding to the actual purchase.